 Summers at the fort are hot, with daytime highs of 94°F and nighttime lows of 58°F in July.
 Winters are cold with occasional snow.
 Fort Churchill is out in the middle of nowhere, but if you have the time, it’s defiantly worth the drive.

 Plan on spending a full day if you are coming from the Reno – Carson City area of Nevada.

-Fort Churchill State Historic Park 1000 Highway 95 Silver Springs, Nevada.
-An entrance fee is charged to enter the park, with additional fees for camping.
+Fort Churchill State Historical Park 1000 Highway 95 Silver Springs, Nevada.
+An entrance fee is charged to enter the park, with additional camping fees.
 Current fees are posted at the park entrance.